UrbanMachine/node_helpers/README.md

 ### Running the Project

-This project is intended to be used as a library, however there is a showcase project that demonstrates some of the library's features.
+This project is intended to be used as a library, however there is a showcase launch-profile that demonstrates some of the library's features.

 To run the project, use the following command: